masaccio/picow_day_clock/README.md

 ## Configuration

 Before CMake configuration, the Wi-Fi credentials must be set in `config.cmake` which is not part of the git repository.
 The project will fail to build without these.
 The configuration file is also a good place to set the domain name of the NTP server which otherwise defaults to `pool.ntp.org`.
-An example configuraion is:
+An example configuration is:

 ``` cmake
 set(WIFI_SSID "My SSID)